TeyimPila/Opinionated/README.md

 # Steve's Opinionated React Project
 ## or Getting Started in a Hurry!
-Disclaimer: I'm not an academic.
-I'm what you might call a 'Journeyman Programmer'.
-I have forgotten more than most people will ever know, but I get by and feed my family.
-I may use the wrong terminology sometimes, but as long the code works who cares?
+Disclaimer: I'm not an academic, so there may be some issues with this code.
 I look forward to any feedback that will help improve this project.

 ## What is it?
-A complete working react application built around redux-form with a full implementation of react-bootstrap with validation and warnings working for every field type.
+An 'opinionated' starter kit/tutorial in the form of a complete working react application built around redux-form with a full implementation of react-bootstrap with validation and warnings working for every field type.
-It comes with a SQL Server DB, a .NET MVC Web API and it all works!
+It comes with a SQL Server DB, a .NET MVC Web API and uses:

+* React
+* Bootstrap 3
+* React Bootstrap
+* React Router
+* React Router Bootstrap
+* Redux
+* React Redux
+* Redux Form
+* Redux Thunk
+* React Router Dom
+* React Spinner
+* React Table
+* React Bootstrap Typeahead
+* React Confirm

 ## Rationale
 When I first started developing React applications I was not so happy with the un-opinionated nature of the thing.
+What I would have really liked was a starter kit that had the lot.

 The learning curve is like a cliff face.
-Every time I thought I was making any progress at all, I would realise I was on the wrong track, getting nowhere or simply lose my grip and fall off.

 Once I got a handle on it, I decided that I should pull together a complete real-world-ish example, starting with a db, a matching Web API and finally a complete and working React app with all of the major components you would need to include to do anything meaningful.

-I work in a 'Microsoft Shop', where the entire technology stack has (until now) been almost exclusively Microsoft.

-That implies that SQL Server databases are prevalent (we have over 40 of them, replicated over 3 environments; Development, Staging and Production), and all of our projects code would be developed in Visual Studio.

-Given that both SQL Server (and the Management Studio) and Visual Studio (Community Edition 2017) are free tools, there is no reason not to use them for this project.

-BTW: I don't care what the haters say, I love Microsoft tools.
-They are free, well supported and I have earned a ton of money using them as an employee of the various companies that could bear to have me around.

 To use all of the components I have provided you will need SQL Server and Visual Studio installed.
+Otherwise the app will run but nothing will work.
+You may need to change the url in env.local.
-There are a lot of getting started tools out there, so I'm not going to cover installing the tools.
+There are a lot of getting started tutorials for them out there, so I'm not going to cover installing the tools.

 ## Database
 The db for this project is very simple.